bml-research/Labcourses/cloning/cloning.md

 Measure the concentration of the plasmid DNA on the nanodrop.

-#### Culture DH5-Alpha Cells
-You will receive TY medium that contains:
-- 1% (w/v) Bacto-tryptone
-- 0.5% (w/v) Bacto yeast extract
-- 0.5% NaCl
-The medium is autoclaved.

-Inoculate 3 mL (use a single colony) of the TY medium with DH5-Alpha cells.
-Use maximum of 1/5<sup>th</sup> of the culture tube (aeration is very important for growth).
-Incubate at 37ºC overnight at 220 rpm in a shaker incubator.

 ### Day 2

-#### Culture competent cells
-Dilute the DH5-Alpha cells 1:100 in 25 mL fresh prewarmed TY medium.
-Use a sterile Erlenmeyer flask.
-Use maximum of 1/5<sup>th</sup> of the culture flask in order to make sure that the culture is aerated properly.

 #### Agarose gel electrophporesis PCR product
-Check 5 μl of the PCR product on a 1% agarose gel.
+Check 5 μl of the PCR product on a 1% agarose gel. use an appropriate marker.
 You can find the procedure for agarose electrophoresis [here](../pcr/pcr.html).
 If your PCR reaction failed, you can obtain the PCR product from your supervisor.
 Incubate at 37ºC at 220 rpm in a shaker incubator for 3 hours.

 #### Cleaning of the PCR product
 Clean up the PCR reaction according to the instructions of the kit to remove impurities.
 Elute in 10 µl elution buffer.